nodejs/node/doc/api/modules.md

 The `module.exports` property can be assigned a new value (such as a function or object).

-Below, `bar.js` makes use of the `square` module, which exports a constructor:
+Below, `bar.js` makes use of the `square` module, which exports a Square class:

 ```js
 const Square = require('./square.js');